Busting the Myth of Incomplete Plant-Based Proteins

-- Meat and diary protein provide roughly twice as much as you need for all nine essential amino acids.
+- Meat and dairy protein provide roughly twice as much as you need for all nine essential amino acids.

 Yellow light (caution):

-- Lysine: If grains and seeds were your only source of protein, you would get enough lysine, but not by much (about 105%).
+- Lysine: If grains and seeds were your only source of protein, you would get just enough lysine, (about 105%).

-- Methionine: If beans and veggies were your only source of protein, you would get enough methionine, but not by much (about 105%).
+- Methionine: If beans and veggies were your only source of protein, you would get just enough methionine (about 105%).